Friday, June 9, 2023

 …a large bunker fronts the green forcing a high shot to find the putting surface…

 …officials mulled over its inclusion as the final hole when the Black hosted major championships.
-The logistics have prevented this so far.
+The logistics have prevented it thus far.
 A championship tee has been added pushing its total length to 463 yards.
 At some point they will find a way to work it in.)

 The Red puts the golfer on high alert with its opening hole.
 The starter shed and tee box are adjacent to the clubhouse in a spot where everyone has a full view of your swing.
 On any other course it would be a short par five, but here it’s a bruising par four.
 This is a common theme on the Red.
 From the tips, seven of the par fours play over 450 yards.
 Many of them dogleg with a set of bunkers and hillocks guarding the turn.
 Very few play straightaway.